You can't discuss

 typewriter.
 Today, most folks recognize internet access as being a

-whole new window on the world, with email serving as the new means of
+whole new window on the world, with email and texting as the new means

 in a computer.
 (Even if all you use a computer for is email and web,